We would love to have something like this. I would give my arm for this.

 Project background

-- This project was a part of my Capstone project at CMU, where a team of students work with a client to design a solution from a broad, conceptual idea.
+- This project was a part of my master's capstone project at CMU, where a team of students work with a client to design a solution from a broad, conceptual idea.

 - My team worked with Honda R&D Americas.

-- Various organizations at Honda facilitates innovation by partnering up with students.
+- Honda has various internal organizations that facilitate innovation by partnering up with university students.

 - Our goal was to design a tool to boost these efforts to embrace Design Thinking and facilitate innovation.